-PEI, a division of the Texas Department of Family and Protective Services focused on preventing poor child health outcomes (e.g., preterm births, instances of child injury, or developmental issues), partnered with Social Finance to embed outcomes-based practices into its existing contracting and management processes.
-PEI sought to:
+The Prevention and Early Intervention (PEI) program, a division of the Texas Department of Family and Protective Services focused on preventing poor child health outcomes (e.g., preterm births, instances of child injury, or developmental issues), partnered with Social Finance to embed outcomes-based practices into its contracting and management processes.

-- And improve data quality and sharing among PEI, its external service providers, and other stakeholders.
+- Improve data quality and sharing among PEI, its external service providers, and other stakeholders.

 Social Finance leveraged funding from the Episcopal Health Foundation to develop and implement the Quality Incentive Project (QIP), a scorecard allowing providers to earn points for “above and beyond” achievement of priority outcomes and processes.
 This included:

-- Scorecard design.
-We designed a scoring mechanism that drew on data from PEI’s reporting system and assigned different point totals based on a provider’s performance against a given metric.
-Each provider receives a quarterly scorecard with their scores; the underlying data driving the scores; and low, median, and high benchmark scores, compared to similar PEI programs.
+- Scorecard design: Social Finance designed a scoring mechanism that drew on data from PEI’s reporting system and assigned different point totals based on a provider’s performance against a given metric.
+Each provider receives a quarterly scorecard with their scores; the underlying data driving the scores; and low, median, and high benchmark scores compared to similar PEI programs.

-- Provider engagement.
-We led conversations with providers throughout the project to gather feedback and keep them informed, including focus groups to inform metric design and a series of four webinars introducing the mechanics of QIP.
+- Provider engagement: Social Finance led conversations with providers throughout the project to gather feedback and keep them informed, including focus groups to inform metric design and a series of four webinars introducing the mechanics of QIP.

-- Ongoing troubleshooting.
-After QIP launched, we worked with PEI to identify and respond to challenges with data collection and analysis, scorecard calculations, and provider communications.
+- Ongoing troubleshooting: After QIP launched, Social Finance worked with PEI to identify and respond to challenges with data collection and analysis, scorecard calculations, and provider communications.